Plasmodiophora

 cabbageharvest

 Neuhauser et al (2014) reported that based on 18s rDNA, Plasmodiophora diplantherae was in a clade within the Phagomyxida, distinct from P. brassicae in the Plasmodiophorida.
 Based on the molecular and morphological evidence, Hittorf et al (2020) reverted P. diplantherae to its original name Ostenfeldiella diplantherae Ferdinandsen and Winge within the Phagomyxida.
 We will keep the information about O. diplantherae here on the Plasmodiophora page, however, as an example of the limitations when using purely morphological data (viz., both optical and transmission electron microscopy) for classifications of taxa in the plasmodiphorids and phagomyxids.
 What is referred to as P. diplantherae in the following "Personal Comments" is now O. diplantherae.
+Similarly, in an extensive molecular and microscopic study, Kolátková et al (2023) reclassified what previously was known as P. bicaudata, along with a novel phytomyxid in root hairs of Zostera marina, into a new genus, Feldmanniella gen. nov., in a new, distinct clade in the Phagomyxida.

 Personal Comments